 Enable the detailed tracking of all backend actions performed by store administrators.
-Check log history and login attempts on the special grid and improve your backend users performance with the help of the real-time tracking mode.
+Check log history and login attempts on the special grid and improve your backend users' performance with the help of the real-time tracking mode.

 To configure general extension settings, please go to Stores → Configuration → Amasty Extensions → Admin Actions Log.

-Expand the Log Settings section.
+Expand the General section.

-Enable Page Visit History — set this option to Yes if you want to collect history of all pages, visited by the administrators;
+Enable Page Visit History — set this option to Yes if you want to collect the history of all pages, visited by the administrators;

-Use GeoIP — enable or disable GeoIP support to determine the country and city from which admin users get logged in.
+Use GeoIP — enable or disable GeoIP support to determine the country and city from which admin users get logged in;

 To install the Admin Actions Log database, go to Stores → Configuration → Amasty Extensions → GeoIP Data.